Make sure you do and know a few things before you go:

 Foreign Office Advice: gov.uk/foreign-travel-advice/st-lucia

-Most electrical sockets in hotels take three-pin, square UK-standard plugs British travellers don't need adaptors, but Us and european travellers will.
+Most electrical sockets in hotels take three-pin, square UK-standard plugs British travellers don't need adaptors, but USA and European travellers will.

-While St Lucia is and feels easy-going and pretty safe place, crime does happen even against tourists.
-There have been 2 majot incidents in 3 years.
+While St Lucia is and feels easy-going and pretty safe place, crime does happen, even against tourists.
+There have been 2 major incidents in 3 years.
 In early 2014, a British couple were attacked on a yacht moored off the island, and the husband died in the incident.